afbarnard/go-lbfgsb/README.md

 Conveniently, you can use the Go tools to download, build, and install this package, but it is not quite fully automatic: there is an intervening step to compile the Fortran code.
+This is needed because the Go compilers do not know Fortran.

 1. Download.
 Using `go get` requires `git`.
 If you want to download the latest code after having downloaded this package previously, add the update flag (`-u`) to the command.
+The `-d` flag tells Go to only download the code and not build or install the package.

    ```shell
    [go-wrkspc]$ go get -d github.com/afbarnard/go-lbfgsb